Why is Northwestern becoming involved in developing MOOCs?

 What is Coursera?

 Coursera was founded in April 2012 by Daphne Koller and Andrew Ng, two Stanford University computer science professors.
 Coursera offers courses developed by faculty from leading private and public universities to anyone around the world who has internet access with no cost associated with the courses.
-Students who complete courses receive a certificate but no credit.
+Students who complete courses do not receive Northwestern credit.

 Why should I develop a MOOC with Coursera?